 This seminar course examines the development of Canadian nationalist thought and the evolution of the Canadian identity.
 Topics to be examined may include the evolution of national symbols, such as the Mountie, hockey, and the canoe, and their roles in the process of Canadian nation building and identity formation.
 The course also examines the influence of the United States and Great Britain in shaping Canadian identity, and the promotion of a distinctive Canadian culture through a variety of media ranging from tourism pamphlets to the CBC.
-PREREQUISITE(S): History 101 or 102, or permission of the instructor
+PREREQUISITE: History 101 or 102, or permission of the instructor systems, and changing ideas about childhood and the family.
+PREREQUISITE: History 101 or 102, or permission of the instructor